advaithprabhudev/Momentum-Research-Project/README.md

 ## 6. Key Research Takeaways

 - Accuracy is a weak objective in trading
-- Probability calibration matters more than hit rate
+- ML improves **selectivity**, not predictability
-- ML is best used as a **filter**
+- Fewer trades can mean better capital efficiency
-- Economic labels outperform directional labels
+- Label quality matters more than model complexity

 ---